 Besides purchasing this cookbook, what would you say to a home cook to help them get over their fear of baking?

-Lucinda: To make an omelet you have to break a few eggs.
+Lucinda: To make an omelet, you must break a few eggs.
 The same applies to cookies.
-So, just get in the kitchen and get cracking.
+So, get in the kitchen and get cracking.

 From your own personal experiences, what 3 - 4 cooking mistakes do you see home cooks make when baking cookies and what can they do to stop making those mistakes?